This is the multi-page printable view of this section. Click here to print.

 Run it with:

-npx hardhat run scripts/send-tx.ts --network solo
+npx hardhat run scripts/send-tx.ts --network my_solo_deployment

 Step 6: Verify Transactions